awsdocs/amazon-chime-administration-guide/doc_source/claim-domain.md

-# Claiming a Domain<a name="claim-domain"></a>
+# Claiming a domain<a name="claim-domain"></a>

-To create an enterprise account and benefit from the greater control that it provides over your account and users, you must claim at least one email domain\.
+To create an Enterprise account and benefit from the greater control that it provides over your account and users, you must claim at least one email domain\.

 **To claim a domain**

 1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.

-1. On the **Accounts** page, select the name of the team account\.
+1. On the **Accounts** page, select the name of the Team account\.

 1. In the navigation pane, choose **Identity**, **Domains**\.